kchua88/data-science-S2023/challenges/c08-structures-assignment.md

   - Mean strength approximately is 39941 psi.
 - To what extent can you tell what shape the distribution of the data has?
-  - Generally, I see a left-skewed shaped distribution when looking at the histogram because the distribution data is slightly skewed to the left.
+  - Generally, I see a right-skewed shaped distribution when looking at the histogram because the data cluster has a longer tail to the right.
 However, there are only 25 data points and more should be gathered to be more sure about the distribution shape.
 - Assuming the scopus is the strength of an individual part made from this aluminum alloy, is the observed variability real or induced?